dynatrace-oss/barista/libs/barista-components/table/README.md

 ## Ordering

-The `DtOrder` and `dt-simple-order-column` in combination with Angular's `DragDropModule` are used to add ordering functionality to the table.
+The `DtOrder` and `dt-order-cell` in combination with Angular's `DragDropModule` are used to add ordering functionality to the table.
 To add ordering capabilities to a table, import the `DragDropModule` and add the `dtOrder` and `cdkDropList` directive and `cdkDropListData` input to the `dt-table` component.

 ```html
 <dt-table ... dtOrder cdkDropList [cdkDropListData]="dataSource" ...></dt-table>
 ```

 The `cdkDropListData` gets the same data as the table's `dataSource` input.
-When combining the `dt-simple-order-column` with other `dt-simple-column`s, their `sortable` input should be set to false.
+When combining the `dt-order-cell` with `dt-simple-column`s, their `sortable` input should be set to false.
 The `DtTableOrderDataSource` does not mutate the original data when ordering, if you want to persist the ordered state you have to take care of that yourself.

 <ba-live-example name="DtExampleTableOrderColumn" fullWidth></ba-live-example>